List of Lucchese crime family mobsters: George Zappola

-George "Georgie Neck" Zappola (born 1960) is the current captain of the Brooklyn Faction.
-Zappola lead the Jersey Crew for a brief time before going back to Brooklyn.
+George "Georgie Neck" Zappola (born 1960) is a former captain of the Brooklyn-Staten Island crew and the Jersey Crew operating from Brooklyn and Red Bank, New Jersey.
 He was a close ally to Anthony Casso and a powerful member of the Brooklyn faction.
 In the late 1980s, Zappola and Alfonse D'Arco murdered Lucchese capo Michael Pappadio after he refused to give up control of his garment district rackets.
-After surprising Pappadio in a bagel shop, Zappola shot him in the head with a .22-caliber pistol.
+After surprising Pappadio in a bagel shop, Zappola shot him in the head with a.22-caliber pistol.
 On May 17, 1990, Zappola and George Conte murdered James Bishop, the former secretary-treasurer of painters union Local 37, who had begun cooperating with the district attorney's office.
 On November 15, 1990, Zappola along with his two brother Vincent Zappola and Anthony Zappola and the eleven other members of the Bypass gang were indicted for seven bank burglaries.

 On November 1, 1992, Zappola was indicted along with Underboss Anthony Casso, soldiers Richard Pagliarulo, Michael DeSantis and Michael Spinelli, and two associates, Thomas Carew and Corrado Marino on charges of racketeering, a dozen murders, extortion and labor corruption.
 Zappola avoided being arrested and became a fugitive for next few years.
 In 1993, Zappola along with Frank Papagni and Frank Gioia Jr. plotted to have Steven Crea killed.
 In 1996, Zappola was indicted along with Frank Papagni, George Conte and Frank Giacobbe on murder charges.
 In June 1996, Zappola pleaded guilty to several murders, including the 1990 Bishop slaying.
 Zappola received a 22-year prison sentence.
 In October 1996, while being held at Metropolitan Detention Center in Sunset Park, Brooklyn, Zappola bribed a federal Bureau of Prisons (BOP) guard $1,000 to smuggle his sperm out of the facility.
 Zappola was released from prison on March 3, 2014.

 In May 2020, Zappola was identified in an FBI surveillance photo meeting with Lucchese members acting boss Mike DeSantis, consigliere Andrew DeSimone, caporegime Frank Salerno and soldiers Anthony Villani and Anthony Baratta in Jefferson Park.
-On April 11, 2025, Zappola identified as a member of rulling panel was charged along with 38 others with racketeering, gambling offenses, money laundering, and other crimes.
+Zappola is suspected to become the future acting boss when Mike Desantis steps down.
+On April 11, 2025, Zappola identified as a member of ruling panel was charged along with 38 others with racketeering, gambling offenses, money laundering, and other crimes.
+On June 23, 2026, Zappola, Joseph R. Perna, and John G. Perna, with associates Wayne D. Cross, Michael P. Frasso, Frank Imparato, Joseph Gossweiler and Peter Norcia all pleaded guilty for their roles in a racketeering, gambling, and money laundering operation in New Jersey.
+The three members of the Lucchese family Zappola, John G. Perna, and Joseph R. Perna pleaded guilty to second-degree racketeering with recommended sentences of seven years in state prison.